cagov/innovation.ca.gov/previewModeModule/readme.md

-# eleventy serverless Preview Mode for Azure FaaS
+# Eleventy serverless Preview Mode for Wordpress API

+If you have content in Wordpress for your eleventy site, you can create a FaaS (ex.
+Azure) function that will render content for preview right out of Wordpress.

 ## Features
-- Single page 11ty rendering of content retrieved from your data source (Wordpress API, GitHub?)
+- Single page 11ty rendering of content retrieved from your Wordpress API data source.

-## Intent
-* Using an existing 11ty project, add the ability to render a single page from Wordpress with an Azure function.
-* Provide access to unpublished "preview" data
-* Make a distributable module to do this

-## Not obvious concepts
-* resource links (.css, .png, etc) directed back at the service will redirect to the main site

-## Current situtation
-* Can render a single page from Wordpress
-* Module still needs to be refined to be more distributable
-* Update the sample below to be more generic
+- Digest page for all pages that match a specific Wordpress tag ID.
+- Easy Azure FaaS integration

 ## Sample preview mode page template ##
+You will need to have a single page in your 11ty input templates to customize how your pages are rendered.

-Add this to your 11ty `pages` folder as `previewModePage.11ty.js` to support dynamic rendering.
+Add this to your 11ty input folder (ex. `pages`) with the `.11ty.js` extention (ex. `previewModePage.11ty.js`).
 ```
+//@ts-check
 const { addPreviewModeDataElements, getPostJsonFromWordpress } = require("@cagov/11ty-serverless-preview-mode");

 const wordPressSettings = {